Differentially Private Synthetic Heavy-tailed Data: Discussion

 \section{Discussion}

 We propose implementing stepwise and sandwich KNG in the quantile regression setting for DP synthetic data generation.
-Quantile regression offers the flexibility and the ability to capture outliers in heavy-tailed data, while KNG provides the DP guarantee.
-Using KNG in a stepwise or sandwich order can help improve synthetic data utility and efficiency of privacy budget usage.
+Quantile regression offers the flexibility and the ability to capture outliers in heavy-tailed data, while KNG provides a strong DP guarantee.
+Using KNG in a proposed stepwise or sandwich manner can help improve synthetic data utility and efficiency of privacy budget usage.

 We evaluate our proposed methods with a simulation study and a real economic dataset, SynLBD.
 Simulation results show improvement in general and specific data utility compared to KNG.
 The utility of our DP synthetic versions is only slightly worse than the non-private synthetic data.
 This result shows promising progress, given we only use a privacy budget of 1.
 However, the standardized coefficient difference indicates the necessity of a bias-adjusting step for our DP synthetic data regression results.
 We are interested in finding a way to correct the bias introduced by KNG in future studies.
 The SynLBD application results further support the performance of our methods.
 As SynLBD is essential for economic research activities, maintaining the characteristics and trend of the data over time is an important indicator of whether a synthesis method is practical and usable.
 Stepwise and sandwich varying slope KNG can capture the trend of the raw data well despite some aggregate differences.
 We think the aggregate differences can be reduced with more quantiles and a higher privacy budget.